dfinity/wg-identity-authentication/topics/icrc_29_window_post_message_transport.md

 The `window` that was opened for the signer is mentioned below as `signerWindow`.

-Messages are received by listening to `message` events, messages are considered as coming from signer if both:
+Messages are received by listening to `message` events.
+Messages are considered as coming from signer if both:
 - The received message `origin` property is equal to the `establishedOrigin`.
 - The received message `source` property is equal to the `signerWindow`.